AbhinavMadahar/thesis/proposal/outline.md

         - TODO: fill from (Sakaguchi et al, 2020)
       - COM2SENSE
         - TODO: fill from (Singh S et al, 2021)
-  - Avenues of research which I do not expect at this time to pursue but which are worth mentioning (five sentences)
-    - Retrieval-based commonsense reasoning (five sentences)
+  - Natural-language-based commonsense reasoning (fifty sentences)
-      - TODO: fill from (Wang H et al, 2021)
-  - Promising avenues of research (fifty sentences)
     - Using pre-trained language models as neural knowledge bases (fourty-five sentences)
       - Why it might be wise to use natural language instead of logical formalisms to capture commonsense reasoning (fifteen sentences)
         - Why is research in NLE important? (five sentences)